 Graduate assistantships are offered in several departments and schools.
 Each department or school determines if the assistantship is paid as a scholarship (which reduces tuition charges), or as a work award (that is paid as wages).
-Students receiving their assistantship as wages may elect to have their salary directly transferred to their student account by arranging this transfer through the Payroll Office.
-Applications for assistantships should be directed to the school or department in which a student enrolls.

 Satisfactory Academic Progress

 The Higher Education Amendments of 1992 require that a student receiving federal assistance must demonstrate satisfactory academic progress (SAP).
 In general, SAP is defined as "proceeding toward successful completion of degree within a specified period."
 The policies and procedures governing SAP and its relationship to financial aid are available online at www.gonzaga.edu/SAP.